A-Z of policies and key documents

 This document sets out the Universitys position and guidance on the use and publication of Open Educational Resources within educational situations at the University.

-Before a student's viva, the internal examiner should ensure logistic arrangements are in place to make all parties comfortable and to minimise distractions to the examination.
+Before the viva the internal examiner should ensure logistic arrangements are in place to make all parties comfortable and to minimise distractions to the examination.
 Examiners may find the following good-practice guidance helpful in conducting the viva.

 Ordinances define the qualifications the University awards and the associated regulations.
 They form part of the University Constitution.